 Support groups are offered through NAMI Greater Bloomington Area.
 Because mental illness strikes persons of all walks of life, we provide support groups that can offer a comprehensive view on the many facets of living with a mental illness.

-NAMI Greater Bloomington Area has a family support group meetings from 6:30pm to 7:45pm on the first and third Mondays of every month (at Centerstone, room 1092) and third Monday of the month at 7:00pm in the Monroe County Public Library in Bloomington.
-Our February and March meetings will take place in room 1A.
-Our April meeting will meet in room 1C.
-We also meet jointly with the Mental Health America's TLC Group, which meets on the first Monday of the month.
+NAMI Greater Bloomington Area has a family support group meetings from 6:30pm to 7:45pm on the first and third Mondays of every month (at Centerstone, room 1092) and third Monday of the month at the Monroe County Public Library in Bloomington, room 1C.
 Everyone in search of support is welcome.
 To learn more, please call 812-369-3119 or e-mail email@example.com.

 Wednesday, April 18, 2012